bradfordharrison2606/blog/_posts/2024-08-13-EmblemMicaiah.md

     </table>
 </div>

-Wearing the Ring of the Dawn Maiden grants boosts to Magic, Resistance, and Luck.
+Wearing the Ring of the Dawn Maiden grants boosts to **Magic, Resistance**, and **Luck**.
 The Magic boost may give the impression you could run Micaiah on offensive Mages but Celica gives a bigger raw Magic boost at equivalent Bond Levels.
 That Luck Boost might seem superfluous but it goes a long way when Micaiah's abilities are combined with those of another Emblem.

 ## Sync Skills